kubewarden/kubewarden-controller/rfc/0001-policy-server-custom-resource.md

 The `PolicyServer` CR will be a cluster-wide resource.
 Take makes each `PolicyServer` resource identifiable by its unique `name`.

-The `ClusterAdmissionPolicy` CR will be extended to have a new attribute: `policy_server`:
+The `ClusterAdmissionPolicy` CR will be extended to have a new attribute: `policyServer`:

 ```yaml
 apiVersion: policies.kubewarden.io/v1alpha2